eclipse-archived/whiskers.js/API.md

 #### getLinks()

 Returns an object containing key-value pairs for the SensorThings collections on the remote host.
 Will execute a GET request on the first call, and use a cached value on subsequent calls.
+Returns a Q promise with the links object or the links object if already cached.

 ````javascript
     {